 You’ve worked hard to build an empowering company culture.
 Now, you may be wondering how to continue growing the culture, or perhaps you’ve had trouble putting it into words for prospective employees.

-State Of The Fig allows us to step away from our usual schedule and focus on the state of the business and team as a whole.
-It is our way of pausing our usual work schedule, connecting as a team, and assessing how Figmints is doing.
-We believe it crucial to our transparency and continued growth.
+State Of The Fig allows us to step away from our usual schedule and focus on the current state of the business and team as a whole.
+It is our way of pausing during a regular work day to connect as a team, and assess how Figmints is doing.
+We believe it to be crucial to the transparency of our team and continued growth of the business.

-When people are divided into different teams, they’re less likely to cross-pollinate ideas that might provide solutions for both.
-Team meetings are the perfect opportunity for spontaneous brainstorming.
+When people are divided into different teams, they’re less likely to cross-pollinate ideas that might provide solutions for those other teams.
+Full team meetings are the perfect opportunity for spontaneous brainstorming.
 Plus, bringing everyone together helps create a sense of “oneness” that motivates people to perform the best and encourages them to stay with the company.

-Team members are also given an opportunity to learn how other teams’ work affects them, so company-wide meetings are an effective way to encourage creative collaboration and problem-solving.
+Within these company-wide meetings, team members are also given an opportunity to learn how other teams’ work and processes affects them, creating an effective way to encourage creative collaboration and problem-solving.

-Also, having company-wide meetings helps encourage people to meet deadlines, and it helps team members identify obstacles that hinder getting things done.
-It’s also a great time to explain and evaluate higher-level frameworks and workflows so that everyone can be on the same page.
+Also, having company-wide meetings helps encourage people to meet deadlines, and identify obstacles that hinder getting things done.
+It’s a great time to explain and evaluate higher-level frameworks and workflows so that everyone can be on the same page.

-Since Figmints operates on an open-book policy, we want to also share numbers of how we’re doing financially, and how we hit the goals that we’ve set as a team.
+Since Figmints operates on an open-book policy, we share numbers of how we’re doing financially, and how we hit the goals that we’ve set as a team on a weekly basis.
 If the company wins, so do all the employees!

 Company-wide meetings provide everyone an opportunity to share their “wins,” which promotes a sense of accomplishment and inspires further efforts from all members of the team.